discordhttps/create-discord-https/templates/vercel/README.md

 ## Discord.https

-Vercel’s serverless functions must be placed inside the api directory, anything outside this directory will be served as a public asset.
+Vercel’s serverless functions must be placed inside the `api` directory.
+Anything outside this directory will be served as a public asset.
+Therefore, `vercel.json` is used to rewrite all requests to point to `api/interactions`, so that interactions will also resolve to `api/interactions`.

-By default, the URL is: `<vercel_url>/api/interactions`
+By default, the URL is: `<vercel_url>/interactions`

 More details: